grafana/faro-nextjs-example/README.md

 ## Setup

-In order to enable observe your next.js project with Grafana Cloud, the following 4 steps are needed:
+In order to enable observe your next.js project with Grafana Cloud, the following 5 steps are needed:

 1. enable the instrumentation hook
-2. create and conigure your backend instrumentation
+2. create and configure your backend instrumentation
 3. add frontend instrumentation
+4. create a proxy for sending data to Grafana
-4. enable configuration needed at runtime
+5. enable configuration needed at runtime

 ### 1. Enable the instrumentation hook